MethodsAndPractices/vsteam/.docs/Add-VSTeamField.md

 Office   Custom.Office   workItem string False    Business Location

 ```
-Creates a new Field, with a Name, Description and PickList option.
+Creates a new field, with a Name, Description and PickList option.
 Normally the command will pause for confirmation but here -Force has been specified.

 ## PARAMETERS